Disentanglement with Factor Quantized Variational Autoencoders: Experiments

 \subsection{Discussions}

-We conduct various experiments to analyze the effects of discrete representation learning and factorization separately.
+We conduct various experiments as ablation studies to analyze the effects of discrete representation learning and factorization separately.
 We detail the results of selecting discrete representation learning over continuous representation learning, QVAE over dVAE, scalar quantization over vector quantization, and a global codebook over codebooks per latent dimension in this section.
+We further comment on the contribution of each design choice to the overall performance of our model FactorQVAE based on our ablation studies.

 To evaluate the disentanglement numerically, we use DCI and InfoMEC, with details provided in Section~\ref{sec:background_metrics}.
 Table~\ref{tab:evaluation_table} shows both DCI and InfoMEC results of the models for all datasets.
 As disentanglement should be obtained along with acceptable reconstruction performance, we further present the mean squared error (MSE) of the models in Table~\ref{tab:evaluation_table}.
+To highlight our key results, we draw attention to the $\mathsf{D}$ and InfoM scores in Table~\ref{tab:evaluation_table}, where our method clearly outperforms the baselines in most of the cases.
+While $\mathsf{C}$ and InfoC scores may not show a similar level of improvement, this aligns with our discussion in Section~\ref{sec:background_metrics}, where we prioritize disentanglement (modularity) to completeness (compactness) due to the inherent trade-off dictated by the chosen parameter settings ($d = 2*F$).

 For the visual evaluation of disentanglement and reconstruction performance, we intervene on the latent variables separately, and decode it to the image space to see if only a single generative factor is affected without artifacts in the image.